fbpx

 Radio Journalism

 Students specialising in radio journalism learn to „perceive with their ears.“ They gain experience in live broadcasting and improvisation, and learn the fundamentals of sound and music dramaturgy and direction.
-They acquire skills in editing and mixing audio recordings, and in narrating through sound and movement.
-They contribute to the radio programming of the school’s station, HIGHER VOICE, with programmes that are then uploaded to Spotify.
-Students learn the basics of radio reporting and experience fieldwork in radio journalism.
-They will be able to estimate the time required to prepare each programme and understand what can be broadcast within various time slots: half a minute, one minute, two minutes, or three minutes.
+They acquire skills in editing and mixing audio recordings, as well as in narrating through sound and movement.
+They contribute to the programming of the college’s radio station, HIGHER VOICE, with programmes that are subsequently uploaded to Spotify.

 Marketing and Media Production

-Students specialising in marketing and PR will learn to navigate various disciplines of marketing communication, understand their audience, and select an appropriate communication mix.
-This specialisation covers a broad range of PR practices in both offline and online environments.
-Students learn to design, implement, and evaluate smaller campaigns that integrate various communication channels, advocate for the company’s interests, and enhance, develop, and protect its reputation.
+Students specialising in marketing and PR will learn to navigate various disciplines of marketing communication, understand their target audience, and select an appropriate communication mixes.
+This specialisation covers a broad range of PR practices across both offline and online environments.

 Our activities